Vendors of BGP-capable hard- and software

 are the M7i (the "Cisco 7200 killer"), M10i and the M320.

-- Foundry Networks'
+- Brocade (formerly Foundry Networks)

 - Extreme Networks

-also builds Ethernet switches with BGP capability and support for
+builds Ethernet switches with BGP capability.

 - Riverstone Networks